Aaron Wealth Advisors LLC Sells 243,255 Shares of Danaher Co. (NYSE:DHR)

 Danaher Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 28th.
-Shareholders of record on Friday, September 30th will be given a $0.25 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 28th.
+Investors of record on Friday, September 30th will be paid a dividend of $0.25 per share.
 The ex-dividend date of this dividend is Thursday, September 29th.
-This represents a $1.00 annualized dividend and a yield of 0.39%.
-Danaher’s dividend payout ratio (DPR) is 11.78%.
+This represents a $1.00 annualized dividend and a dividend yield of 0.39%.
+Danaher’s dividend payout ratio (DPR) is presently 11.78%.

-In other news, CEO Rainer Blair sold 25,000 shares of the business’s stock in a transaction dated Monday, August 15th.
-The shares were sold at an average price of $300.00, for a total value of $7,500,000.00.
-Following the completion of the sale, the chief executive officer now owns 79,739 shares in the company, valued at approximately $23,921,700.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-In related news, Director Walter G. Lohr sold 3,906 shares of the business’s stock in a transaction that occurred on Friday, July 22nd.
+In related news, EVP Joakim Weidemanis sold 12,000 shares of the business’s stock in a transaction that occurred on Monday, July 25th.
+The shares were sold at an average price of $271.13, for a total transaction of $3,253,560.00.
+Following the completion of the transaction, the executive vice president now owns 74,398 shares in the company, valued at approximately $20,171,529.74.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other Danaher news, EVP Joakim Weidemanis sold 12,000 shares of the company’s stock in a transaction that occurred on Monday, July 25th.
+The shares were sold at an average price of $271.13, for a total transaction of $3,253,560.00.
+Following the transaction, the executive vice president now owns 74,398 shares in the company, valued at approximately $20,171,529.74.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Walter G. Lohr sold 3,906 shares of the company’s stock in a transaction that occurred on Friday, July 22nd.
 The shares were sold at an average price of $273.84, for a total transaction of $1,069,619.04.
-Following the completion of the transaction, the director now owns 12,115 shares in the company, valued at approximately $3,317,571.60.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO Rainer Blair sold 25,000 shares of the business’s stock in a transaction that occurred on Monday, August 15th.
-The stock was sold at an average price of $300.00, for a total transaction of $7,500,000.00.
-Following the transaction, the chief executive officer now owns 79,739 shares of the company’s stock, valued at approximately $23,921,700.
+Following the transaction, the director now owns 12,115 shares in the company, valued at approximately $3,317,571.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 40,906 shares of company stock valued at $11,823,179 in the last three months.
-Company insiders own 11.20% of the company’s stock.
+Insiders sold a total of 40,906 shares of company stock worth $11,823,179 in the last 90 days.
+11.20% of the stock is owned by corporate insiders.

-A number of brokerages have issued reports on DHR.
-KeyCorp reduced their price target on shares of Danaher from $345.00 to $325.00 and set an “overweight” rating on the stock in a report on Friday, July 22nd.
-StockNews.com upgraded shares of Danaher from a “buy” rating to a “strong-buy” rating in a report on Friday, August 26th.
-Cowen reduced their price target on shares of Danaher to $340.00 in a report on Friday, July 22nd.
+A number of analysts have recently weighed in on the stock.
+Barclays boosted their target price on shares of Danaher from $290.00 to $310.00 in a report on Friday, July 22nd.
 UBS Group boosted their target price on shares of Danaher from $297.00 to $323.00 and gave the stock a “buy” rating in a report on Thursday, July 28th.
-Finally, Benchmark reduced their target price on shares of Danaher from $345.00 to $325.00 and set a “buy” rating on the stock in a report on Tuesday, September 20th.
-One investment analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Buy” and an average target price of $321.75.
+Cowen dropped their price target on shares of Danaher to $340.00 in a research note on Friday, July 22nd.
+Credit Suisse Group assumed coverage on shares of Danaher in a research note on Wednesday, August 24th.
+They set an “outperform” rating and a $340.00 price target for the company.
+Finally, Benchmark dropped their price target on shares of Danaher from $345.00 to $325.00 and set a “buy” rating for the company in a research note on Tuesday, September 20th.
+One research analyst has rated the stock with a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus target price of $321.75.

 About Danaher